zotiquestgames/loner/en/wip/prime_time_hero.md

 ## Appendix: Inspirational Media

+***Prime Time Hero*** is a solo tabletop RPG adventure set in the neon-soaked world of 1980s action-adventure television.

+This minimalist Solo Role Playing Game is designed to capture the spirit of classic TV shows like *MacGyver*, *Knight Rider*, *Magnum P.I.*, and *The A-Team*, where charismatic heroes solve problems with wit, charm, and improvised solutions.

 ### Television Series
 - **MacGyver** (1985-1992): The gold standard for resourceful heroes solving problems with improvised gadgets
 - **Knight Rider** (1982-1986): High-tech car and charismatic hero fighting crime